LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-seemed-like-a-healer.md

 tags: ["sad"]
 title: "she-seemed-like-a-healer"
 ---
-She seemed like a healer,
+She seemed like a healer

 up to fix my life;

-she seemed like a fairy,
+she seemed like a fairy

 floating on my hands.

 &nbsp;

-I was tiny and faithful
+I was tiny and faithful,

-call me a reckless child,
+call me a reckless child;

-time stopped for us;
+time stopped for us,

 we lived in Neverland.

 &nbsp;

-Didn't realize;
+Didn't realize

 blessings were took,